 In fifth grade, students are academically and emotionally ready to think analytically and take on complex challenges.
 A growth mindset is encouraged as teachers support students in generating their own thinking through the encouragement of responsible risk-taking and the completion of problem-based learning tasks.
 Flexible-leveled groupings in math, reading, and writing allow teachers to differentiate instruction and meet the readiness levels of all students.

 Teachers begin to prepare students for Middle School by encouraging flexibility, practicing transitions, and beginning to change classes for different subject areas.
 In fifth grade, each teacher provides instruction in language arts to their homeroom classes, and students switch teachers for math, science, and social studies.
-Organizational strategies are practiced and study habits modeled.
+Organizational strategies and study habits are refined in preparation for Middle School.

 Early philosopher, Socrates, modeled learning strategies through questioning, inquiry, and critical thinking.
-During seminar circles, students engage in meaningful conversations about literature.
-They take notes and discuss the eight writing strategies outlined in the book Strategies That Work, and share opinions.
-Their intention is to build upon each other’s ideas, better comprehend the literature, and synthesize the information to understand the world around them.
+During seminar circles, students engage in meaningful conversations about literature to build upon each other’s ideas, better comprehend the literature, and synthesize the information to understand the world around them.
 Socratic discussion guides students to deeper understanding of what they read through peer conversations and extended writing responses.